cdelorme/csideanime.com/docs/design/services.md

 Ideally we want our admin and member profile menus to be extremely simple.
 Instead of a dozen layered pages, I'd rather have one or two very specific pages.
 For example, the administrative forum settings should be on a single page, and may not even be necessary in a first-release.

 During an earlier design I considered making ban-management flexible instead of global, as well as making moderation specific to area.
 However, with a tag based system and the ability for any user to add and remove tags, it isn't possible to implement it fairly.
 Was this a heavily desired feature, or can we deal without it?
 Are moderators going to be intimidated if their privileges are no-longer "per-board" but rather global?

+## solutions

+I like freehand entry, and if a tag does not exist, it would be nice to be able to provide the option to add it.
+However, the option should be more explicit than hitting enter, otherwise it would be too easy to accidentally enter mispelled tags.